derethan/RoastCard/README.md

 **For mobile users:**
 * Items may be added by selecting the Item menu above the canvas area.
 A menu of items will appear, and you may select an item to append it to your mobile log.
 * Items can be modified by double-taping them.
-* Items can be moved around the canvas.

 If you're interested in coffee roasting but don't know where to begin, you can check out a variety of online resources to get you started.